White Christmas

 We also had a white Christmas in 2009, when 13 per cent of stations recorded snow or sleet falling, and 57 per cent reported snow lying on the ground.

 So will our festive dreams come true this year?
-At the moment it looks as though Atlantic mobility will bring wetter and windier conditions, but further colder spells remain possible, so don’t give up all hope of a festive snowflake just yet!
+Further colder spells remain possible, so there is definitely a chance of a festive snowflake!

 Did you know?